meadowsys/proposal-disable-asi/README.md

-# Disable Automatic Semicolon Insertion (ASI)
+# Disable Automatic Semicolon Insertion (ASI) Proposal

 ## Background Info

 Javascript is an interpreted language, and there is no compilation stage that checks for syntax errors.
 When you deliver a script to someone in a website (for example) and it's missing a semicolon, the script would stop running because of a syntax error.
 Because of this, Automatic Semicolon Insertion (ASI) was created.
-Javascript will try to insert a semicolon to fix a syntax error instead of just crashing.
+Javascript will try to insert a semicolon to keep things going instead of just crashing.

 ## Problem